Lizzydapsy/R-course_materials/Getting-started-with-R.md

 ### 6. Working at the RStudio script pane

-R is used interactively - you type an instruction to "do something" and the instruction will be interpreted when you hit the Enter key.
+R is used interactively - you type an instruction to “do something” and the instruction will be interpreted when you hit the Enter key.

-Let's briefly see use shortcut keys:
+Let’s briefly see use shortcut keys:

 ctrl/cmd + enter: Run R code line/block in R console